HigherLevelDev/hldk/README.md

 3. (Optional) Set up audio transcription
 4. Run the HLDK server with ./hldk.sh
 5. Access the web UI in your browser at http://localhost:3010
+6. Go to the Settings page (bottom link on left hand menu) and enter the required API keys:
-6. Get your free API Key from here: https://higherlevel.dev/app
+6. Get your free HLDK API Key from here: https://higherlevel.dev/app
-7. Get a Claude API Key from https://console.anthropic.com and enter it into the config page
+7. Get a Claude API Key from https://console.anthropic.com
+8. Get you Groq API Key from https://console.groq.com (this is needed for cheap summarization)
 8. Import your local git repo as a workspace
-9. Chat with the SE Agent to make updates to your system
+9. Chat with the Agents to make updates to your system

 For detailed instructions, see the sections below.